-Today, a small percentageIn 2016, about 15 per cent of all population and less thanabout one-third of jobs arewere located within 400 metres walking distance of LRT service, which is the only transit mode that currently operates near Primary Transit service levels.
-The strategic location of Activity Centres and CorridorsMain Streets along existing and future Primary Transit corridors will significantly increase the people and jobs within walking distance of the Primary Transit Network.
+In 2016, about 15 per cent of all population and about one-third of jobs were located within 400 metres walking distance of LRT service, which is the only transit mode that currently operates near Primary Transit service levels.
+The strategic location of Activity Centres and Main Streets along existing and future Primary Transit corridors will significantly increase the people and jobs within walking distance of the Primary Transit Network.